ConnorDonegan/connordonegan.github.io/florida.markdown

 As the *FHQ* article documents, nothing like due process existed in the Florida courts.
 Many prisoners were pardoned, but pardons were often granted only after the claimant had become debilitated from hard labor, violence, or disease.
 Coercive forms of state power---arbitrary sentencing power exercised by the courts, "false-pretense" laws that supported debt peonage, the notorious cruelty of the penal system---contributed to the proliferation of tyrannical labor relations, not least of all in the lumber and turpentine industries.[^lumber]

 Many prisoners already belonged to the massive black migrant workforce that powered lumber and turpentine operations in Florida; over half of Florida's prisoners hailed from outside of the state.
 The prisoners belonged, according one official, to a "criminal class" that "should labor, should be wealth producers in or out of prison."
-These "wealth producers" were not to be the one's who controlled such wealth.
+These "wealth producers" were not to be the one's who enjoyed such wealth.
 Rather, prisoners were expected "to learn the lesson of obedience, submission and energetic effort or labor."

 <center>
 <figure>